Graduate Assistantships at Western Illinois University

 Administration of Assistantship Contracts

-1. I-9 Form – verifies identity and employment eligibility; must be completed within three days of the start of the contract
+1. I-9 Form – verifies identity and employment eligibility; Section 1 must be completed on or before the first date of the contract.

 2. W-4 Form – employee tax withholding statement